-Many Denver residents fly to Las Vegas to get their gambling fix when there’s great, legal options under an hour’s drive to the west.
-Situated in Gilpin County, Central City and Blackhawk region might not be very large, but it’s home to some of the state’s most interesting history stories.
+Many Denver residents fly to Las Vegas to get their gambling fix when there are great, legal options under an hour’s drive to the west.
+Situated in Gilpin County, Central City, and Blackhawk region might not be very large, but it’s home to some of the state’s most interesting history stories.

 For example, there was a time when Central City had more money and culture than Denver, and was so influential in the region that it almost became the capital when Colorado officially achieved statehood in 1876.
-Today, Blackhawk and Central City are ideal for a quick trip to gamble, explore gorgeous mountain environments, and dine in establishments that embrace the look, feel, and fare of the old mountain west.
-Central City and Black Hawk are similar places, but feature important unique characteristics aimed at serving different crowds.
+Today, Blackhawk and Central City are ideal for a quick trip to gamble.
+You can also explore gorgeous mountain environments, and dine-in establishments that embrace the look, feel, and fare of the old mountain west.
+Central City and Black Hawk are similar places but feature important unique characteristics aimed at serving different crowds.

-With streets lined with authentic salons, hotels, and casinos, Central City is the quieter city of the two, and is geared more towards history lovers and families.
-After visiting the town’s notable attractions like the Central City Opera House, consider a five minute drive to an old ghost town, Nevadaville.
+With streets lined with authentic salons, hotels, and casinos, Central City is the quieter city of the two.
+It is also geared more toward history lovers and families.
+After visiting the town’s notable attractions, consider a five-minute drive to an old ghost town, Nevadaville.

-Boulder and Nederland are two very different Colorado day trip destinations with a lot to offer Denver residents.
-Boulder is a near perfect blend of city and nature.
-Flanked by mountains and approachable hiking trails and bike paths, the city has become a bona fide internationally recognized culinary destination in recent years, as evidenced by restaurants like Frasca Food and Wine, which picked up a James Beard Award earlier this year.
+Boulder and Nederland are two very different Colorado day trips with a lot to offer Denver residents.
+Boulder is a near-perfect blend of city and nature.
+Flanked by mountains and approachable hiking trails, the city has become a bona fide internationally recognized culinary destination.
+Evidenced by restaurants like Frasca Food and Wine, which picked up a James Beard Award earlier this year.

-A day trip can be topped off with an evening show at one of the city’s incredible music venues including the Fox Theater, Boulder Theater, or the beloved Chautauqua Auditorium.
+A day trip can be topped off with an evening show at one of the city’s incredible music venues.
+There are many including the Fox Theater, Boulder Theater, and the beloved Chautauqua Auditorium.

 Tucked up away in the mountains, the town of Nederland is Boulder’s unpretentious and eccentric little sister.
 This small community is an excellent home base for mountain adventures like fishing, rock climbing, and backpacking.
-With an elevation of 8,228 feet, Nederland is close to Rocky Mountain National Park and the Indian Peaks Wilderness Area, so this day trip is for you if you’re looking for a charming mountain town surrounded by gorgeous Colorado nature.
+With an elevation of 8,228 feet, Nederland is close to Rocky Mountain National Park and the Indian Peaks Wilderness Area.
+This day trip is for you if you’re looking for a charming mountain town surrounded by gorgeous Colorado nature.